TillF/WASA-SED/docs/index.md

 Line 37 may additionally contain a second logical variable (save_states_yearly), determining if the model states are saved (and overwritten) at the end of each simulation year.
 Default is .TRUE.

+Line 38 (dosnow) defines, if the optional snow routine, implemented by [Rottler (2017)](#rottler-2017), is included.
+If set to 1, the snow routine is active and all related calculations are performed.
+If set to 0, the snow routine remains inactive.

 <a name="figure-1"></a>
 ```
-Parameter specification for the WASA Model (SESAM-Project)
-..\WASA\Input\Case_study\ 	Location of model platform
-..\WASA\Output\		Specification of folder for simulation output
-1980  //tstart (start year of simulation)
-1981  //tstop (end year of simulation)
-1 15     //mstart (start month of simulation) in this case: simulation from January, 15th 1980
-12    15 //mstop (end month of simulation)   until December, 31st (=defaults to end of month) 1981
-10    //no. of sub-basins
-49    //no. of combinations of sub-basins, landscape units, terrain components
-321   //total no. of landscape units in study area
-515   //total no. of terrain components in study area
-77    //total no. of soil components in study area
-34    //total no. of vegetation units in study area
-.f.    //doreservoir: do reservoir calculations
-.f.   //doacudes:includes dam calculations
-.t.   //dolattc: do latflow between TCs
-.f.   //doalllattc: rout latflow completely to next downslope TC
-.t.   //dolatsc: do latflow within TCs (surface runoff)
-.t.   //dolatscsub: do latflow within TCs (subsurface runoff)
-.f.   //dotrans: do water transpositions betwen sub-basins
-.f.   //dohour: do hourly version (ignored, use “dt”)
-0     //scenario: choose scenario (0:less rain (ECHAM), 1:no trend, 2:more rain (Hadley))
-0     //krig: type of precipitation interpolation (0….)
-15.0  //kfkorr:  hydraulic conductivity factor (for daily model version) (kfkorr)
-0.30  //intcf: interception capacity per unit LAI (mm)
-0     //dointc: type of interception routine (simple bucket:0, modified bucket:1)
-.f.   //doscale: do scaling due to rainfall interpolation ?
-.f.   //domuncell: for muni/ezg-nocell-version, use rainfall input derived from cells ? (change kf_calib.dat !)
-1,   //sensfactor: factor for sensitivity studies
-24  //dt: time step in [hours]
-.t.   //dosediment
-1   //No. of grain size classes
-1   // type of sediment transport model at the hillslope
-1   type of water / sediment model in the river: (1) old routing, (2) Muskingum & ss transport, (3) Muskingum & bedload modelling
-1   //type of sediment model in the reservoir: choose sediment transport …
-.t. //load state of storages from files (if present) at start (optional)
-.f. //save state of storages to files after simulation period (optional)
+ 1   Parameter specification for the WASA Model (SESAM-Project)
+ 2   ..\WASA\Input\Case_study\ 	Location of model platform
+ 3   ..\WASA\Output\		Specification of folder for simulation output
+ 4   1980  //tstart (start year of simulation)
+ 5   1981  //tstop (end year of simulation)
+ 6   1 15  //mstart (start month of simulation) in this case: simulation from January, 15th 1980
+ 7   12 15 //mstop (end month of simulation)   until December, 31st (=defaults to end of month) 1981
+ 8   10    //no. of sub-basins
+ 9   49    //no. of combinations of sub-basins, landscape units, terrain components
+10   321   //total no. of landscape units in study area
+11   515   //total no. of terrain components in study area
+12   77    //total no. of soil components in study area
+13   34    //total no. of vegetation units in study area
+14   .f.   //doreservoir: do reservoir calculations
+15   .f.   //doacudes:includes dam calculations
+16   .t.   //dolattc: do latflow between TCs
+17   .f.   //doalllattc: rout latflow completely to next downslope TC
+18   .t.   //dolatsc: do latflow within TCs (surface runoff)
+19   .t.   //dolatscsub: do latflow within TCs (subsurface runoff)
+20   .f.   //dotrans: do water transpositions betwen sub-basins
+21   .f.   //dohour: do hourly version (ignored, use “dt”)
+22   0     //scenario: choose scenario (0:less rain (ECHAM), 1:no trend, 2:more rain (Hadley))
+23   0     //krig: type of precipitation interpolation (0….)0
+24   15.0  //kfkorr:  hydraulic conductivity factor (for daily model version) (kfkorr)
+25   0.30  //intcf: interception capacity per unit LAI (mm)
+26   0     //dointc: type of interception routine (simple bucket:0, modified bucket:1)
+27   .f.   //doscale: do scaling due to rainfall interpolation ?
+28   .f.   //domuncell: for muni/ezg-nocell-version, use rainfall input derived from cells ? (change kf_calib.dat !)
+29   1     //sensfactor: factor for sensitivity studies
+30   24    //dt: time step in [hours]
+31   .t.   //dosediment
+32   1     //No. of grain size classes
+33   1     // type of sediment transport model at the hillslope
+34   1     //type of water / sediment model in the river: (1) old routing, (2) Muskingum & ss transport, (3) Muskingum & bedload modelling
+35   1     //type of sediment model in the reservoir: choose sediment transport …
+36   .t.   //load state of storages from files (if present) at start (optional)
+37   .f.   //save state of storages to files after simulation period (optional)
+38   .t.   //dosnow: activate snow routine
 ```

 **Figure 1:** WASA parameter specification file ```do.dat```